4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 Split Lighting

-Split lighting is a very easy lighting pattern to create and use.
+Split lighting is a very easy lighting pattern to and use.
 It’s called split lighting because, when done correctly, the lighting will split the face right down the middle of the nose into a light side and a dark side.
 Here’s an example of split lighting:

 split lighting examplesplit lighting examplesplit lighting example